Some links in this post may be affiliate links

 Painted-leaf Begonia cannot tolerate soggy soil as it can lead to root-rot disease and eventual death of the plant.

-Therefore, ensure that the pot has a drainage hole to prevent the soil from getting soggy.
+Therefore, ensure that the pot has a drainage hole and that the soil is free-draining to prevent it from getting soggy.

-The best temperature for growing Begonia Rex indoors is an average warmth with a minimum of 150C.
+The best temperature for growing Begonia Rex indoors is an average warmth of 18-260C.
 It cannot tolerate temperatures below this range.
+Keep it away from cold drafts to prevent sudden drop in the temperature as it can result in reduced growth and leaf drop.

-Begonia Rex requires a humid environment for optimum growth.
+Begonia Rex requires a humidity of 60-70% for optimum growth.
 To raise humidity, set the pot on a wet pebble tray.
-Check these techniques on how to raise humidity for houseplants.
+Check these techniques on how to increase humidity for indoor plants.

 Repot Begonia Rex every year during the growing season only if it has become pot-bound.
 The leaves of a pot-bound plant will lose their color.

-Use a pot one size larger and one that has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease.
+Use a pot one size larger and one that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.

-You can divide a large Painted-leaf Begonia into several sections and pot each seperately for more plants.
+You may divide a large into several sections and pot each seperately for more plants.
+Check out these self watering planters on Amazon.

 Pruning Begonia Rex involves removal of yellow and dead leaves to keep the plant neat and reduce pest infestations.
 Pinch the growing tips to encourage a compact growth.